 Strength of the lines - An upper, middle and lower A line, along with a lower B and a lower C (and lower D if applicable) line should be tested for strength.
 Each line is tested to breaking point and the value recorded.
-The minimum value is 14G for all lines calculated from the maximum certified flying weight of the glider.
-The added minimum strength for the middle lines and for the top lines should be the same.
-If the breaking strength is too close to the minimum value calculated, the professional should give a period after which you will have to test the strength of the lines again.
+The minimum value is 14G for all main riser lines calculated from the maximum certified flying weight of the glider.
+The added minimum strength for the middle lines and upper lines should be the same value.
+If the breaking strength is close to the minimum value calculated, the professional should give a period after which the strength test should be performed again.

 Lengths of the lines - The overall length (riser lines + mid lines + upper lines) has to be checked under 5Kgs of tension.
 The difference between the measured length and the original length should not exceed +/- 10mm.
-The changes that could appear are a slight shrink on the C or Ds and/or a slight stretch on the A, B. The consequences of these changes can include a slower trim speed, difficult inflation etc.